Filing Form 8843

 - Check with the official website for the state in which you earned your income.
 Many states provide free tax filing assistance

-- Hire a local qualified tax professional in the Pullman/Moscow area
+- Hire a local qualified tax professional in your area

 If you are filing as a tax “nonresident alien (NRA),” you will not report any information from the 1098T into your 1040NR or 1040NR-EZ or into SPRINTAX.
 Use SPRINTAX to determine your eligibility for reducing your taxable income.
-Since it is a record of the amount you paid (or WSU paid on your behalf) for tuition and mandatory fees to WSU in 2022, we suggest keeping it for your records.
+Since it is a record of the amount you paid (or WSU paid on your behalf) for tuition and mandatory fees to WSU in the previous calendar year, we suggest keeping it for your records.

 Graduate assistantships are treated differently from other scholarships.
 The living expense stipend is considered “wage” income since you are providing a “service” in exchange for the income.
 The tuition and fee portion of any scholarship is exempt from taxes and should not be entered into your nonresident tax forms.

-No, not if you are a tax “nonresident alien” student or scholar filer.
+No, you may not file free electronically if you are a tax “nonresident alien” student or scholar filer.

 Few treaties allow tax benefits for dependent family members.
 All tax nonresidents who use SPRINTAX will have applicable tax treaties pertaining to dependent family members applied to their return.